agarrharr/adam.garrett-harris.com/_posts/2015-04-21-how-to-redirect-pages-in-jekyll.md

 </html>
 {% endhighlight %}

-## Use layouts to make it easier
+### Use layouts to make it easier

-But you can actually make this easier, no matter which method you use. you can create a layout called `_layouts/redirect.html` with the following in the file.
+But you can actually make this easier.
+You can create a layout called `_layouts/redirect.html` with the following in the file.

 {% highlight html %}
 ---